shadow/shadow-plugin-extras/pcap_replay/README.md

 Usage : Shadow
 --------------
+A small example is given in the archive shadowtor-pcap-replay-example.

-Please see the `example.xml`, which may be run using Shadow
+See the 'shadow.example.config.xml`, which may be run using Shadow

 ```bash
 shadow example.xml